unfiltered/unfiltered/netty-uploads/README.md

 Provides extractors for working with multipart file uploads in your netty async and cycle plans.

+*Note: This feature should be considered experimental as it currently relies on the [Netty v4](https://github.com/netty/netty) alpha snapshot codebase.*

 ## Usage

 Add netty-uploads to your project, for example: